Adding PWA features to your jQuery site in 2025

 Find out how to add PWA features to your jQuery site in just a few minutes.
-Make your jQuery PWA work offline, make it installable across browsers and devices, and send push notifications without writing any code.
+Make your jQuery PWA installable across browsers and devices, and send push notifications without writing any code.

 Getting started with jQuery & Progressier